 Let us choose a neighbourhood $D$ of a point $\l_0\in\mathbb{C}$ which contains no branch points $\l_k$.

-A set of basis contours in $H_1(\L\setminus f^{-1}(\infty)\;,\;f^{-1}(\l))$ can be chosen as follows: a canonical basis of $2g$ cycles on $\L$ (this canonical basis does not necessarily coincide with the set of cycles on $\L$ which enter the definition of the bidifferential $W$); small contours around $\K-1$ points which can be arbitrarily chosen from the set $f^{-1}(\infty)$ consisting of $\K$ points.
-The remaining $\N-1$ contours can be taken to connect pairwise the $\N$ points from $f^{-1}(\l)$; for the linear independence of these contours one has to require connectedness of the graph whose edges are given by these contours and the vertices are the $\N$ points from $f^{-1}(\l)$.
-The bases of cycles in the spaces $H_1(\L\setminus f^{-1}(\infty)\;,\;f^{-1}(\l))$ for any two values of $\l\in D$ can be smoothly deformed one into another on the Riemann surface $\L$.
+A basis of contours in $H_1(\L\setminus f^{-1}(\infty)\,;\,f^{-1}(\l))$ for $\lambda\in D$ can be chosen as follows.
+First we choose a canonical basis of $2g$ cycles in $H_1(\L)$ (this canonical basis does not necessarily coincide with the set of cycles on $\L$ which enter the definition of the bidifferential $W$).
+To this set we add the set of small contours around $\K-1$ points which can be arbitrarily chosen from the set $f^{-1}(\infty)$ consisting of $\K$ points.
+Finally, the remaining $\N-1$ contours can be taken to connect pairwise the $\N$ points from $f^{-1}(\l)$; for the linear independence of these contours one has to require connectedness of the graph whose edges are given by these contours and the vertices are the $\N$ points from $f^{-1}(\l)$.
+We assume that the chosen bases of cycles in the spaces $H_1(\L\setminus f^{-1}(\infty)\,;\,f^{-1}(\l))$ for any two values of $\l\in D$ can be smoothly deformed one into another on the Riemann surface $\L$.
 In this way we get a non-degenerate matrix-valued function $\Phi(\l)$ solving (\ref{lsintr}), which is analytic for $\l\in D$.